Slideshow776/Terfenstein-3D/README.md

 camera.update();
 ```
 ### Player movement
-The cursor can be locked to the window like this:
+The cursor can be locked to the window like this line of code: `Gdx.input.setCursorCatched(true);`.
+In HTML this needs to be triggered multiple times to ensure the correct application behaviour.
-`Gdx.input.setCursorCatched(true);`

 Keyboard movement is as simple as this:
 ```